SebastianSchwank/ANN-Sofie/README.md

 - Matrix view of multilayer networks
 - Good paralellisation thanks to self error calculating neurons (difference between two networks sharing the same wheights)
 - Debug window for the activity of the neurons over all lessons included
-- Learning speed improvement VS. backpropagation
+- Learning speed improvement VS. backpropagation in some cases
 - Value hardening for rekurrence on neuron level and stabilisizing oszillations

  In this demo the net learns to analyse the frequency for a given sine function (the count of the active neuron is the frequency).